onlythenaive/storager-backend-proto/docs/integration/providing-integration-api-specification.md

 # Integration API: Providing

+## Request Format
+All the integration requests made by providing systems must be valid SOAP messages.

 ## Security

-### Authentication
-All the integration requests made by providing systems must be valid SOAP messages and contain a security token among other input parameters required by a specific operation.
+All the integration requests made by providing systems must contain a security token among other input parameters required by a specific operation.

-### Authorization
-*TODO: add this section*

 ## Operations